qucontrol/krotov/docs/06_krotovs_method.rst

 specifically for keeping the population in an allowed subspace :cite:`PalaoPRA2008`.

-When these conditions are not fulfilled, it is still possible to derive conditions for monotonic convergence via an expansion of $\Phi$ to second order in the states, resulting in a second term in Eq. :eq:`krotov_proto_update`,
+When these conditions are not fulfilled, it is still possible to derive conditions to ensure monotonic convergence via an expansion of $\Phi$ to second order in the states, resulting in a second term in Eq. :eq:`krotov_proto_update`,

 .. math::